Plumsail/documents-docs/source/flow/how-tos/documents/read-a-CSV-file-and-bulk-generate-documents.rst

 The invitation will be a result file of **Create DOCX document from template** action.
 To fill up the DOCX template we're going to use Parse CSV output items.

 Our source CSV file has to be stored somewhere.
-Microsoft Flow has a lot of connectors for different systems.
+Power Automate (Microsoft Flow) has a lot of connectors for different systems.

 Here are just a few of them: